 A: The opt-out process and time to receive your cheque is 4-6 weeks.
 If that time period has passes and you still have not received this information, please call StudentCare at 1-866-358-4430 who can look into it for you.

 A: To book an appointment for grad photos you can sign up online at www.lassmanstudios.com and enter the School ID “shc”, for Sheridan College, and choose whichever time and date works best for you.
 For your convenience you can book your appointment at any of our 3 campuses.

-Q: Where do I get a handbook/student agenda?
+Q: How do I become a Perk Partner?

 Q: How can I get involved on campus?